 Like all planets, Saturn is lovely to gaze upon.
 Its golden color is fascinatingly reminiscent of wonderful spacecraft photos of Saturn.
 It’s a real place, after all, not just a light in the sky.
 Plus, Saturn’s brightness waxes and wanes in a subtle way throughout every year, making it fun to watch.

 Can you see the rings of Saturn if you look with the eye alone?
 No, you need a small telescope to see the rings.
 But, to the unaided eye, Saturn will appear as a bright golden “star” … very beautiful.
 And unlike the twinkling stars, Saturn will shine with a steady light.
 That might help you identify it.

-Bottom line: The best time for viewing the planet Saturn in 2013 has been late April and May.
-The ringed planet is at its brightest and in the sky all night, or nearly so.
+Bottom line: The best time for viewing the planet Saturn in 2014 will be in May.
+The ringed planet will be at its brightest and in the sky all night, or nearly so.
 Why?
-Because we passed between Saturn and the sun on April 28.
-Saturn is noticeable throughout 2013 because it’s near a bright star, Spica in the constellation Virgo.
+Because we’ll pass between Saturn and the sun on May.
+Saturn can be found in the constellation Libra, in between the 1st-magnitude stars Antares and Spica.
 Enjoy!